mmusich/trackingvertexing/_episodes/02-Tracks as particles.md

 > {: .language-python}
 {: .solution}
 > ## Additional information
 > Identifying the particle that made the track is difficult: the mass of some low-momentum tracks can be identified by their energy loss, called dE/dx, and electrons and muons can be identified by signatures in other subdetectors.
-Without any other information, the safest assumption is that a randomly chosen track is a pion, since hadron collisions produce a lot of pions.
+Without any other information, the safest assumption is that a **randomly chosen track is a pion**, since hadron collisions produce a lot of pions.
 {: .solution}
 Let's look for resonances.
 Given two tracks,
 ~~~